CS 161 : Computer Security

 Computer accounts

 We will use 'class' accounts this semester.
-Get your account here.
+Get your account at webacct.
 When you first log in to your account, you will be prompted to enter information about yourself; that will register you with our grading software.
 If you want to check that you are registered correctly with our grading software, you can run check-register at any time.
-A list of available Instructional "login servers" that can be sshed into can be found here.
+Here is a list of available Instructional "login servers" that can be sshed into can be found.

 Textbook